aphoenixtual/aphoenixtual/README.md

 <br />
 <br />

-Hi, I'm <a href = "https://aayush-patel.netlify.app/">Aayush Patel</a>.
+Hey, I'm <a href = "https://aayush-patel.netlify.app/">Aayush Patel</a>.
 I'm passionate Competitive Programmer and currently working as a Software Engineer at <a href="https://www.tavant.com/">Tavant Technologies</a>👨‍💻.
 I have experience working as a Software Engineer in various domains like E-Commerce and Health-Care.
 <br />

 I am skilled in :- <br />